IDITORS/learngit/readme.txt

-git is a distributied version control systerm git is free software distributied under the GPL git has 啊mutable index called stage
+git is a distributied version control systerm git is free software distributied under the GPL git has a mutable index called stage git tracks changes